ahmdaa/Wordbuzz/README.md

 **Optional Nice-to-have Stories**

+* [ ] User can see multiple definitions and their examples
 * User receives a daily word challenge
 * User can favorite a word and access their a list of their favorite words
 * User can choose a word difficulty level